cinemascience/cinema_debye_scherrer/README.md

       UP_800C-B2.png
 ```

+You can view ``data/examples.cdb/data.csv`` as an example of the comma-delimited file that contains the data points.

 ## Adding a new dataset to the viewer

 Paths to datasets and information how to view each dataset is stored in the ``databases.json`` in the top-level of this repository.
 To add a new Cinema database to be visualized with Cinema:Debye-Scherrer you must add the path to the Cinema database to ``databases.json``.
+Open the file ``databases.json`` in this repository to see an example.

 Below, we describe the attributes that describe the attributes in ``databases.json`` that should be added for a new dataset.